Qc

 --layer Layer to calculate qc metrics for. string, example: "raw_counts"

-Mitochondrial Gene Detection
+Mitochondrial & Ribosomal Gene Detection

 Name Description Attributes